• The Upfit Insider

 Key Takeaways for Fleet Buyers & Upfit Pros

-• Don’t spec by length alone—match payload to use case
+• Don’t spec by length alone — payload matters.

-• Rentals work short-term, but ownership pays over time
+• Rentals work short-term, but ownership builds equity.

-• A well-upfitted box truck with a liftgate resells faster and for more money
+• A box truck with a liftgate resells faster and for more money.

-• Always verify your box truck dimensions and door height to avoid spec failures with tall cargo or wheeled bins.
+• Always confirm box truck dimensions and door height before buying.

 Leyhan